nichannah/ocean-nudge/docs/NEMO_GODAS_pentad.md

 $ cdo -f nc -t test_data/godas.tab copy godas.P.20031231.grb godas.P.20031231.nc
 ```

-The 'godas.tab' file is metadata that describes the variable names, it can be downloaded from [here](http://www.nco.ncep.noaa.gov/pmb/docs/on388/table2.html#TABLE128) or a minimal version can be found in the test_data directory of this repository.
+The 'godas.tab' file is metadata that describes the variable names, it can be downloaded from [here](http://www.nco.ncep.noaa.gov/pmb/docs/on388/table2.html#TABLE128) or a minimal version can be found in the test data for this tool (http://s3-ap-southeast-2.amazonaws.com/dp-drop/ocean-nudge/test/test_data.tar.gz).

 We can convert them all in a bash for loop as follows: